 10 Tips to Clear Any Blocked Drain in 2021

-All plumbing systems develop clogs, there’s no way to avoid it.
-But minimising the risk is easy with a few simple tips.
-Our team will break down and show you how to prevent stubborn clogs in a kitchen sink, bathtub, toilet and floor drain.
+Metropolitan is here to break down and show you how to prevent stubborn clogs in a kitchen sink, bathtub, toilet and floor drain.

 Our prevention protocols will dislodge virtually any clog, too.
 But it’s sometimes best to call in our professional plumbers.
-If you can’t clear a blockage after a few attempts, make sure you admit defeat and turn the job over to our drain cleaning service with a licensed plumber.
-Exerting too much force can permanently damage a pipe or fixture.
-Then you’ll be left with some more serious long term problems.
+If you can’t clear a slow draining blockage after a few attempts, make sure you admit defeat and turn the job over to our drain cleaning service with a licensed plumber.
+Exerting too much force when clearing blocked drains can lead to a permanently broken pipe or fixture.
+Then you’ll be left with some more serious long-term problems and costly repairs.

 Let’s avoid the major problems.
 Here are 10 tips to clear any blocked drain.

 The kitchen is where the magic happens.
-Marvellous dinners, scrumptious breakfasts, and the tasty treats in-between.
+Marvellous dinners, scrumptious breakfasts, and tasty treats in between.
 However, behind the scenes, the kitchen’s plumbing is always in heavy use.
-From the sink drain to the dishwasher, all sorts of cooking grease, oil, food waste, coffee grounds and leftovers are going down the drain.
+From the sink drain to the dishwasher, all sorts of cooking grease, oil, food debris, coffee grounds and leftovers are going down the drain.

 When it comes to kitchen drains, the most important thing to keep your drain clear is maintenance.
-Things like food catchers and strainers are great to stop items from entering your drains.
+Things like food catchers and strainers are great for stopping items from entering your drains.
 But that’s not foolproof.
 Fat, oil and grease can pass through before it settles and solidifies.

 Here are the best things you can do to stop blocked kitchen drains.

-3. Unclogging your drains naturally with baking soda and vinegar instructions:
+3. Unclog your drains naturally with baking soda and vinegar

 Recurrences of a clogged drain line may be due to an inadequate cleanout and will require further inspection from our highly qualified plumbers.
 Our plumbers can fix your blocked drain in your local area today.